 House Sparrows Attack and Kill Native Nesting Birds

-Some years ago, I opened one of our nest boxes to find a House Sparrow sitting on her eggs.
+I opened one of our nest boxes some years ago to find a House Sparrow sitting on her eggs.
 She quickly flew away.
 Something was unusual.
 She built her nest on top of a Tree Sparrow nest.
-I removed the aggressor’s nest, tossed it on the ground and crushed the eggs.
+I removed the aggressor’s nest, tossed it on the ground, and crushed the eggs.
 Underneath the nest was a dead female Tree Swallow.
-Her head had been crushed in by the attacking beak of the aggressor.
+The attacking beak of the aggressor had crushed her head.
 The Tree Swallow’s eggs were still intact.
 How horrible a death.

 Identification of House Sparrow Nests and Eggs

 Their nests are easy to identify.
-They always have a “dome” or roof over the nest and they always have feathers in them.
+They always have a “dome” or roof over the nest and feathers in them.